 To suggest topics or speakers for future programs, please contact our Lieutenant Governor.

 (Note: Below are links to some of our recent programs; you can find more details about them among the posts on our News tab):

-- February 18, 2017 at Tam O’Shanter restaurant in Los Angles; our speaker was Dr. Jessica Stern, associate professor of History at California State University Fullerton, who told about Pocahontas: Her Life and Times in England and the 400th Anniversary of her Death in March 1617.
+- February 18, 2017 at Tam O’Shanter restaurant in Los Angeles; our speaker was Dr. Jessica Stern, associate professor of History at California State University Fullerton, who told about Pocahontas: Her Life and Times in England and the 400th Anniversary of her Death in March 1617.

 - November 12, 2016 at Knotts Berry Farm Hotel, Buena Park; our speaker was Professor Stewart Davenport, an Associate Professor of History at Pepperdine University.
 His presentation was on Tobacco in Colonial Virginia: From Boom to Bacon’s Rebellion.

 - May 21, 2016 at the Officers’ Club at Marine Corps Air Station at Miramar, San Diego.
 We held a joint meeting and program about the history of flags of the United States with the San Diego Colony of the Society of Mayflower Descendants, followed by lunch and our 2016 Annual Meeting and Council elections.

 - February 27, 2016 at the Brookside Golf Club, Pasadena, CA 91103.
 Our speaker was be Debbie McIntosh. whose program was A Visit with Matoaka (Pocahontas) – Native American Princess – Mrs. Rebecca Rolfe.

 - November 21, 2015: We held our fall meeting at JT Schmid’s Restaurant in Anaheim.
 Our speaker was Dr. Dr. Mark Hanna, Associate Professor of History at the University of California, San Diego.